 Cons

-AlertAccepts Kenyan Clients.
-Average spread EUR/USD 0.70 pips on trading account with lowest minimum deposit.
-Max leverage 300:1.
+AlertAccepts Zambian Clients.
+Average spread EUR/USD 0.00 pips with 6 USD commission round turn on the trading account with lowest minimum deposit.
+Max leverage 30:1.
 Islamic account available.
-MT4 & MT5 platforms supported.
-MarketsX is regulated by CySEC, ASIC, and the FSCA.
+MT4 platform support.
+Tickmill is regulated by CySEC, FCA, FSCA, and the FSA-Seychelles.

 What are the Advantages of Having a KES Account?